Novelty print dresses in 50s style

 Beautiful cactus dresses and other novelty prints at Mondo Kaos

-In addition, we have a beautiful sloom dress from Seamstress of Bloomsbury with a bow pattern and a shirt dress with small discreet in the h.
+In addition, we have a beautiful sloom dress from Seamstress of Bloomsbury with a bow pattern and a shirt dress with small discreet dogs.
 Both are great novelty dresses for those who like the more discreet novelty look.

 Come and see the amazing dresses in the store, or see them online.
 We love the beautiful prints, and look forward to wearing them all summer long, whether it's for the beach, on holiday or just because ...